xrdocs/programmability/_tutorials/2022-02-22-scrapli-overview.md

     main()

 ```
 Here core IOS-XR driver of scrapli is used to connect to the device via SSH.
-Core driver does disable the paging.
+The core driver does disable the paging.
 Context manager helps open and close the device connection while connecting to it, hence explicit open and close instructions are not given in the code.

 Execute **iosxr_driver.py** file and retrieve the results.
 ```